GALes/maker-bundle/README.md

 Symfony4 / 5 CRUD generator bundle with pagination, filtering, Twitter bootstrap v4.4.1 markup and many other features.
 It's Simple to use (TODO: and fully customizable).

-Designed to bring the functionality of PetkoparaCrudGeneratorBundle, but reusing the logic from Symfony's Maker Bundle.
+Designed to bring back the functionality of PetkoparaCrudGeneratorBundle, but reusing the logic from Symfony's Maker Bundle.

 <b>It's still a work in progress but fully functional with the limitations of not being so configurable yet.
 It requires dev-master branch of petkopara/multi-search-bundle allowing the use of it on Symfony 4 / 5</b>